w3cj/kitboga-codejam25-word-problem-captcha/README.md

 3. If you want to go the extra mile, having some configuration in the code which increases or decreases the difficulty could be a nice touch.

+4. We will prefer human-generated content.
+Feel free to use some AI during development, but don't just ask it to come up with and create an idea.

 ## Forbidden APIs and functions
 Please don't use any of the following:
 - navigator.geolocation